-I first came across this concept in Richard Feldman’s talk Making Impossible States Impossible.
-It completely changed the way I think about designing software.
-Since then, it’s shaped how I write code, and honestly, I think it’s one of the most underrated ideas in the industry.
+I first encountered this concept in Richard Feldman’s talk Making Impossible States Impossible.
+It changed how I design software.
+Years later, I still think it’s one of the most underrated ideas in our industry.

-The idea of making impossible states impossible in simple terms means designing your data types and APIs so that certain invalid or nonsensical program states simply can’t happen, the compiler enforces it for you at build time.
+Making impossible states impossible means designing your types and APIs so invalid program states can’t exist.
+The compiler enforces correctness at build time.

 Why does this matter?